 Dr. Vay has served as a high school drama/English/speech teacher, an elementary school principal, a supervisor of itinerant theater teachers in Los Angeles, and a school board administrator.

 He is a solo performance artist and actor.
-In 2010, he won “best performance in a play” in Cedar Rapids, IA, for his portrayal of the brain-damaged Gabriel in August Wilson’s Fences.
+He won “best performance in a play” for his portrayal of the brain-damaged Gabriel in August Wilson’s Fences.
 He also regularly tours his one-man show, Your Average Nigga, based on his first book of the same name.

-Before joining the department of Communication Arts at the University of Waterloo, he was most recently on faculty at the University of Kentucky.
+Before joining the departments of Communication Arts and English Language and Literature at the University of Waterloo, he has been on faculty at the University of Kentucky and the University of Iowa.

 Dr. vay describes himself as serious but friendly and welcomes opportunities to chat over coffee with new and old students, friends, and colleagues.